A. E. van Vogt: Career

 By 1938, van Vogt decided to switch to writing science fiction, a genre he enjoyed reading.
 He was inspired by the August 1938 issue of Astounding Science Fiction, which he picked up at a newsstand.
 John W. Campbell's novelette "Who Goes There?" (later adapted into The Thing from Another World and The Thing) inspired van Vogt to write "Vault of the Beast", which he submitted to that same magazine.
-Campbell, who edited Astounding (and had written the story under a pseudonym), sent van Vogt a rejection letter, but one which encouraged van Vogt to try again.
+Campbell, who edited Astounding (and had written the story under a pseudonym), sent van Vogt a rejection letter in which Campbell encouraged van Vogt to try again.
 Van Vogt sent another story, entitled "Black Destroyer", which was accepted.
 It featured a fierce, carnivorous alien stalking the crew of a spaceship, and served as the inspiration for multiple science fiction movies, including Alien (1979).
 A revised version of "Vault of the Beast" was published in 1940.

 While still living in Winnipeg, in 1939 van Vogt married Edna Mayne Hull, a fellow Manitoban.
 Hull, who had previously worked as a private secretary, went on to act as van Vogt's typist, and was credited with writing several SF stories of her own throughout the early 1940s.

 The outbreak of World War II in September 1939 caused a change in van Vogt's circumstances.
 Ineligible for military service due to his poor eyesight, he accepted a clerking job with the Canadian Department of National Defence.
 This necessitated a move back to Ottawa, where he and his wife stayed for the next year and a half.